-For the parking convenience of our colleagues, D-Link provides both indoor and outdoor parking facilities in the basement and at the back of our headquarters building.
+For the parking convenience of our employees, D-Link provides both indoor and outdoor parking facilities in the basement and behind our headquarters building.
 Parking is chargeable at NT \$500 per month to cover cleaning and maintenance costs.

 5.5 Training and Education